Most respondents rank the facilities as above average.

 How did you prepare for the interview?

-Most applicants prepared for the interview by extensively utilizing resources like Student Doctor Network (SDN) for common questions and practicing with mock interviews.
-They also emphasized the importance of researching the school, reflecting on personal experiences, and practicing speaking skills to appear confident and well-prepared.
+Many applicants prepared for the interview by utilizing resources such as Student Doctor Network (SDN), practicing with mock interviews, and reviewing common interview questions.
+They also emphasized the importance of researching the school and reflecting on their experiences and motivations, while some focused on improving their speaking skills and staying relaxed before the interview.

 Went over my speaking skills, practiced with questions like: what was my favorite course in college, why Jefferson (basically very general questions).
 Also ate a good breakfast and got lots of sleep the night before (didn't want look tired).